DenkyOgbonnaya/elementpay-fe-assessment/README.md

 ## Introduction

 This repository contains my submission for the ElementPay Frontend Assessment.
-A DApp that allows users connect their crypto wallet, create order and poll order status, using Server-Sent Events(SSE) and webhooks notification to subscribe and publish order status update in real-time, maintaining Idempotency
+A DApp that allows users connect their crypto wallet, create order and poll order status, using Server-Sent Events(SSE) and webhooks notification to subscribe and publish order status update in real-time, maintaining Idempotency [`View Demo`](https://elementpay-assessment-ashen.vercel.app/)

 This is a [Next.js](https://nextjs.org) App Router project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).